jadeblaquiere/ecclib/examples/README.md

     running the encryption command again with the same message input will generate a different ciphertext.

+1. Sign the Message

+    Alice wishes that Bob can verify the authenticity of the message by signing the message using the Elliptic Curve Digital Signature Algrithm (ECDSA).
+    Alice uses her private key to sign the ciphertext.

+    ```
+    cat a2b.ctxt | ./ecdsa_sign --privkey=alice.privkey > a2b_sign.ctxt
+    cat a2b_sign.ctxt
+    ```

+1. Validate the Message Origin

+    Upon reciept of the message Bob first validates that the message was signed with Alice's private key using Alice's public key.

+    ```
+    cat a2b_sign.ctxt | ./ecdsa_verify --pubkey=alice.pubkey > a2b_copy.ctxt
+    cat a2b_copy.ctxt
+    ```

 1. Decode the message

     Bob can use his private key to decode the message.
 Simple enough.

     ```
     cat a2b.ctxt | ./ecdh_dec --privkey=bob.privkey
     ```